Time-resolved collapse and revival of the Kondo state near a quantum phase transition

-We irradiate samples of CeCu$_{6-x}$Au$_x$ with the quantum-critical Au concentration $x=0.1$ or with the antiferromagnetic concentration $x=1$ with THz pulses in the frequency range of $0.3-3$~THz.
-The pulses excite electrons from the Kondo state to the conduction band but they do not ionize the system.
-We then record the reflected THz wave by electrooptical sampling (see Methods).
-The time traces in Fig.~\ref{thz}a exhibit an instantaneous reflex as response of the light conduction electrons.
-This is followed by a weaker ``echo'' pulse delayed by 5.8~ps.
-This echo is not to be confused with trivial reflex pulses from the THz generation crystal, cryostat windows etc. These artifacts were all identified at different delay times (see Methods and Supplement).
-Unlike these artifacts, the 5.8-ps echo does {\it not} appear on a Pt reference sample.
-It furthermore displays a complex temperature dependence, detailed in the following, that none of the trivial reflex pulses show.
+We irradiate a set of CeCu$_{6-x}$Au$_x$ samples covering the Fermi-liquid ($x=0$), the quantum-critical ($x=0.1$) and the antiferromagnetic ($x=1$) state with pulses at $0.1-3$~THz.
+We then record the reflected terahertz wave by free-space electrooptical sampling (see Methods).
+It is crucial that our terahertz frequencies are just enough to excite electrons from the heavy-fermion band to the conduction band.
+Our pulses thus disrupt the correlated heavy-fermion state, but they cannot ionize the system, excite electrons out of the tightly bound Ce 4f single-particle states, or induce spin-orbit transitions.
+The time traces in Figs.~\ref{thz}a-c exhibit an instantaneous reflex ($t=0$) as response of the light conduction electrons.
+In CeCu$_6$ and CeCu$_{5.9}$Au$_{0.1}$ this is followed by a weaker ``echo'' pulse delayed by $6.2\pm 0.2$~ps and $5.8\pm 0.2$~ps, respectively, while antiferromagnetic \cite{Loehneysen07,Schroeder94,Loehneysen96} CeCu$_5$Au shows a negligible echo pulse.
+This delayed pulse is not to be confused with trivial etalon (Fabry-Perot) reflexes from the terahertz generation crystal, cryostat windows and so on, which are identified at different delay times (see Methods and Supplementary Information A).
+Unlike these artefacts, our echo does not appear on a Pt reference sample.
+It furthermore displays a complex temperature dependence, elaborated on in the following, that none of the trivial reflex pulses show.

-Two features about this echo pulse are striking.
-First, its delay by 5.8~ps indicates quantum coherent dynamics of the THz-excited electrons on the order of 10~ps, about two orders of magnitude longer than the coherence time typically associated with photoexcited electrons in metals \cite{Wolf98}.
-Second, the delayed response does not show instantaneous exponential decay, as one would expect from single-electron relaxation (Fig.~\ref{relax}a), but a compact pulse, well separated from the instantaneous reflex by a ``dark time''.
+Two features about the echo pulse are striking.
+First, its oscillatory nature indicates quantum coherent dynamics of the terahertz-excited electrons on the order of 10~ps, about two orders of magnitude longer than coherence times typically associated with optically excited electrons in metals \cite{Wolf98}.
+Second, the delayed response does not yield instantaneous exponential decay, as one would expect from single-electron relaxation like exciton recombination (Fig.~\ref{relax}a), but a compact pulse, well separated from the instantaneous reflex by a ``dark time''.